ricard1997/twod-analysis-kit/README.md

 [url_license]: https://www.gnu.org/licenses/gpl-2.0
 [url_mda]: https://www.mdanalysis.org

-Toolkit created to map biophysical properties of proteins onto surfaces, and lipid bilayers to the membrane plane to track changes and study correlations in 2D.
+Toolkit created to map biophysical properties of biopolymers (proteins, nucleic acids, glycans) onto surfaces, and those of lipid bilayers onto the membrane plane to track local and global changes in molecular dynamics and correlations in 2D.
 This kit is built following the format of MDAKits.

 2Danalysis is bound by a [Code of Conduct](https://github.com/monjegroup/twod-analysis-kit/blob/main/CODE_OF_CONDUCT.md).